mbugert/laserscad/README.md

 #### lkerf
 Compensate laser kerf (shrinkage caused by the laser) in millimeters. *Default = 0*

-#### lmargin
-Distance between lparts in 2D in millimeters. *Default = 2*

 ### Exporting to 2D
 1. Drag your ``.scad`` source file(s) into the ``scad`` folder.
 2. Open a shell in the folder containing ``Makefile`` and run ``make``.
 The resulting DXF files are located in the ``dxf`` folder.
 3. *Recommended:* Open ``scad/<your-model>_2d.scad`` with OpenSCAD to verify that all ``lpart`` dimensions were defined correctly and nothing overlaps.

 ### Sheet Size
 There is currently no nice way of specifying the sheet size.
 However, it can be changed with a text editor in the ``Makefile``.
 The default is 600x300 (millimeters).
+In the same spot, the 2D object margins can be set (*Default = 2*).

 ## FAQ
 ### What does laserscad do?